lumeland/theme-ebook/src/index.md

 "Okay," she started, "_First of all_, we didn't fill in the bay."

 Oh, right.
-What---where she came from, San Francisco Bay was just a giant, untouched body of water?
+Whatwhere she came from, San Francisco Bay was just a giant, untouched body of water?

 "Uh, yes.
 That's the _point_.
 Do you not have any environmentalists here?
 I've